Port Harcourt killings: We may resort to armed conflict – IPOB - Nigeria Today

 Port Harcourt killings: We may resort to armed conflict – IPOB

-As South East senators condemn murder PRO-BIAFRA group, Indigenous People of Biafra, IPOB, has threatened that unless those that issued the order to massacre unarmed demonstrators in Port Harcourt, January 20, 2017, who were rallying in solidarity for Trump’s inauguration are brought to book, the organisation might resort to armed conflict with the Nigerian Government. […]
+PRO-BIAFRA group, Indigenous People of Biafra, IPOB, has threatened that unless those that issued the order to massacre unarmed demonstrators in Port Harcourt, January 20, 2017, who were rallying in solidarity for Trump’s inauguration are brought to book, the organisation might resort to armed conflict with the Nigerian Government.
+A statement signed by Emma Powerful, […]

 The post Port Harcourt killings: We may resort to armed conflict – IPOB appeared first on Nigerian Pilot: Nigerian Newspaper.